 Our take is to take Lillet Blanc for what it is now - which is light, fruity, refreshing with a pleasant slight bitter note.
 It’s a great aperitif (especially on a hot day, served over ice with an orange peel).
 For many people it quickly becomes a must have.
 It makes fantastic cocktails - even with the possibility that they might taste somewhat different from the original versions.

 And we’re all for experimenting!
 There is a collection of similar Quinquinas and Americanos that might be a better fit for you - and we cover them a bit further in the article.

-Q: So how do i store it?
+Q: So how do I store it?

 A: Remember that even though Lillet is lightly fortified, it is still a wine - treat it the same.
 While it does it a bit slower, once it comes in contact with air, these aperitifs do start to oxidize.
 Over time they lose their fragrance and start to taste more sour.
 Once opened, our best advice is to refrigerate it.
 Even better if you use a vacuum sealing cork.
-Under these conditions a wine based aperitif can stay quite fresh for up to 2 months (though 1 month to 6 weeks is the more common, on-the-safe-side advice).
+Under these conditions a wine based aperitif can stay quite fresh for up to 2 months (though one month to six weeks is the more common, on-the-safe-side advice).

 Q: Do I NEED it?
 Can I skip it in a cocktail?